 - Learning to be – developing one’s personality and being able to act with autonomy, judgement and personal responsibility, while ensuring that education does not disregard any aspect of the potential of a person: memory, reasoning, aesthetic sense, physical capacities, and communication skills.

-The NEP will be implemented in the university from the Academic Year 2020-2021.
+The University resolves to adhere to the recommendations of the NEP for the UG program in the university from the Academic year 2020-2021.

 - The curriculum of all departments for the undergraduate (UG) programme has been planned as per the recommendations of the NEP.